Ruben Ter Minasian: Revolutionary activities, Armenian Genocide and World War I

 From 1907-1908 he repeatedly negotiated with local Kurdish military leaders.
 Guided by the decisions of the Fourth General Assembly of the ARF, the fedayees left Sasun for the Caucasus.
 At the end of 1908, Ruben passed through Sasun to Khnus, then to Van, and from there to Kars.
 After some time in Kars, Ruben went to Varna, Bulgaria to attend the ARF's Fifth World Congress, and then went to Geneva, where he resumed his studies and taught at Geneva University.

 In 1913 Ruben was summoned to Mush in Ottoman Armenia.
 He worked as the director of several Armenian schools in Mush.
 In 1915, during the Armenian genocide he led the defense of Sasun against Ottoman forces.
 He was the sole survivor after a single Turkish shell killed the entire leadership of the defense.
 After 7 months of fighting, he instructed that anyone who can flee and save themselves.
 Sasun was captured and its Armenian population massacred.
 With a handful of his comrades Ruben was able to break through enemy lines and reach the positions of the Russian troops in Khnus.
-He then participated in Sebouh Nersesian and Sebastatsi Murad's "One Armenian, One Gold" initiative aimed at saving Western Armenian orphans from the Kurds and helping Western Armenian refugees.
+He then participated in Sebouh Nersesian and Sebastatsi Murad's "One Armenian, One Gold" initiative aimed at saving Armenian orphans from the Kurds and helping Armenian refugees.

 In 1917 Ruben went to Tiflis.
 He represented the ARF in negotiations with the head of the Baku Communists Stepan Shahumyan and with other local Bolshevik leaders.
 That year he also became a member of the Armenian National Council.
 He was an advisor to the Transcaucasian Sejm's delegation at the Trebizond negotiations with the Ottoman Empire in March 1918.